felipe-hgc/felipe-hgc/README.md

 I'm currently learning to become a Full Stack Python Developer Junior 🐍 \
 Here are some examples of my work using HTML/CSS and Python :computer:

-You can see "live" versions of some of these in:\
+You can see some "live" versions in:\
 https://felipe-hgc.github.io/pruebaViajesChile/ \
 http://onlyflans-fhgc.herokuapp.com/